Help Center/ Elastic Load Balance/ FAQs/ Health Checks/ How Do I Troubleshoot an Unhealthy Backend Server of a Dedicated Load Balancer?

 You can use ELB self-service troubleshooting to locate and fix unhealthy backend servers.
 If the faults persist, you can perform further checks based on Table 1.

-If you need to change the health check configuration, it takes a while for the changes to be applied.
-The required time depends on the health check interval and timeout duration.
+Changes to the health check configuration will not be applied immediately, and the required time depends on the health check interval and timeout duration.

-You can find the health check results in the backend server list of the load balancer.
+You can view the health check results in the backend server list of the load balancer.

 Checking Security Group Rules

-The security group rules of backend servers must allow traffic from the backend subnet where the load balancer resides to the backend server using the health check protocol and over the health check port.
+The security group rules for backend servers must allow traffic from the backend subnet where the load balancer resides to the backend server through the health check protocol and port.

 You can use ELB self-service troubleshooting to check the security group rules configured for backend servers based on Table 2.